vando026/surgeon/docs/2-PbSS-selecting-columns.md

 ).show
 ```

-### Shorthand methods
+### Quick selection

-There are several methods that make the selection of frequently used columns as simple as
+This makes the selection of frequently used columns as simple as
 possible:

 ```scala mdoc